PrimeTimeTran/f-RSE/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report on an existing feature.
-title: ''
+title: Bug 🐛 when I...
-labels: bug, help wanted
+labels: bug
-assignees: ''
+assignees: primetimetran

 ---